 We are required by the Habitats Directive 92/42/EE as set out in the Conservation of Habitats and Species Regulations (as amended) to undertake a Habitat Regulations Assessment of plans and projects which are likely to have a significant effect on one or more sites that are subject to European designations for their wildlife value, either individually or in combination with other plans or projects.

-Because the draft SEA concluded that there was the potential for significant harm to European designated sites, we have undertaken a HRA.
-This assesses potential effects of proposed RHICS interventions on the Humber Estuary and Hornsea Mere.
-Consultation for this assessment ended on Wednesday, 3 June 2015:
+Because the SEA concluded that there was the potential for significant harm to European designated sites, we have undertaken a HRA:

-The draft HRA also has three appendices, which are the citations (the key features of the sites) by the Joint Nature Conservation Committee and Natural England.
-These are available on request.
+The HRA also has a number of appendices, including citations (the key features of the sites) from the Joint Nature Conservation Committee and Natural England.
+These and further environmental documents are available on request.

 The council is also responsible for preparing a Local Flood Risk Management Strategy (LFRMS) which sets out how we can manage the risk of flooding from 'local' sources.
-More information is available on the Local Flood Risk Management Strategy page.
+Alongside the LFRMS we have produced a Flood Risk Management Plan for Kingston Upon Hull and Haltemprice catchment (within the East Riding of Yorkshire) which is one of 10 national Flood Risk Areas designated by Defra.

 Please note: we are working to make all of our flood risk management plans and strategies available online.